powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 The CGMES (**C**ommon **G**rid **M**odel **E**xchange **S**pecification) is an IEC technical specification (TS 61970-600-1, TS 61970-600-2) based on the IEC CIM (**C**ommon **I**nformation **M**odel) family of standards.
 It was developed to meet necessary requirements for TSO data exchanges in the areas of system development and system operation.
 In this scenario the agents (the Modelling Authorities) generate their Individual Grid Models (IGM) that can be assembled to build broader Common Grid Models (CGM).
 Boundaries between IGMs are well defined: the boundary data is shared between the modelling agents and contain all boundary points required for a given grid model exchange.

-In CGMES an electric power system model is described by data grouped in different subsets (profiles) and exchanged as CIM/XML files, with each file associated to a given profile.
+In CGMES, an electric power system model is described by data grouped in different subsets (profiles) and exchanged as CIM/XML files, with each file associated to a given profile.
 The profiles considered in PowSyBl are:
 - `EQ` Equipment.
 Contains data that describes the equipment present in the network and its physical characteristics.
 - `SSH` Steady State Hypothesis.
 Required input parameters to perform power flow analysis; e.g., energy injections and consumptions and setpoint values for regulating controls.
 - `TP` Topology.
 Describe how the equipment is electrically connected.
 Contains the definition of power flow buses.